What is a common violet?

 Annual or biennial plant with a woody stem till 15 cm high.
 Barely visible stems from a fleshy root, with stoloniferous buds.

-Leaves in rosette, largelly pedunculated, heart-shaped.
-Peduncles of the leaves with long hairs bent towards the ground.
+Leaves in rosette, largely pedunculated, heart-shaped.
+Leaf peduncles with long hairs bent towards the ground.

 Curiosities of common violet

-Both the legendary origin of the violet, and its peculiar smell, has been transcendental in turning it into a symbol of love.
+Both the legendary origin of the violet, and its peculiar smell, haven been transcendental in turning it into a symbol of love.

 There have been many lovers who have shown their love by giving their beloved some violets.
 The aroma of violet has also been used to create filters of love, with which the beloved woman could be conquered.